Despite Pullman and Moscow being two prominent border towns on the Palouse, a recent rift has formed between them — marijuana.

 It was not until high school she discovered the true reasoning behind her mother’s frequent marijuana use.

 With constant migraines and chronic pain, Johnson’s mother used marijuana as an escape from the severe discomfort.

 However, as Johnson entered high school, her mother tried prescription drugs, hoping they might alleviate the pain like marijuana had.
 Between fentanyl patches, morphine and hydrocodone, it became too much for her body.

-Following the legalization of marijuana in Washington State, Johnson’s mother was able to find relief in something other than high-dosage opioids — RSOs, also known as Rick Simpson Oil.
+Following the legalization of marijuana in Washington state, Johnson’s mother was able to find relief in something other than high-dosage opioids — Rick Simpson Oil (RSO).